-It’s undeniable: students are more tech-savvy than ever.
-With the abundance of digital tablets currently on the market, kids are exposed to all sorts of gadgets and gizmos before they even enter into kindergarten.
+It’s undeniable: kids are more tech-savvy than ever.
+From the Nintendo DSi, to the iPod Touch, to the heap of digital tablets currently on the market, kids are exposed to all sorts of gadgets and gizmos before they even enter into Kindergarten.
 What happens when the familiar and engaging qualities of a gaming mentality are incorporated into an educational environment?
+Here are 5 benefits of Gamification of Education in the classroom.